Vladislav Davidzon: Journalist

 Currently, Davidzon is reporting from Ukraine on the 2022 Russian invasion of Ukraine on behalf of Tablet Magazine and Foreign Policy Magazine.

-On the night before the Russian invasion began on February 24,2022 Davidzon had dinner in Kyiv with his friend the Latvian American investor Dan Rapoport who would die several months in Washington D.C. under suspicious circumstances.
+On the night before the Russian invasion began on 24 February 2022, Davidzon had dinner in Kyiv with his friend, investor Dan Rapoport, who would die several months later in Washington D.C. under suspicious circumstances.

-Davidzon worked as a producer on actor Sean Penn`s Ukraine war documentary "Superpower" and traveled with Penn producing the film and interpreting during some of Penn`s meetings with Ukrainian officials.
+Davidzon worked as a producer on actor Sean Penn's Ukraine war documentary "Superpower" and traveled with Penn producing the film and interpreting during some of Penn`s meetings with Ukrainian officials.
 Davidzon is a member of the Dutch anarcho-art collective The Unsafe House.

 Personal life

-During his studies in Paris in his late twenties Davidzon met his future wife, the Franco-Ukrainian Film Producer Regina Maryanovska-Davidzon.
-He is a descendant of the Soviet Composer Isaac Dunaevsky.
+During his studies in Paris with his wife, Franco-Ukrainian film producer met Regina Maryanovska-Davidzon.
+The couple separated in 2024.

+Davidzon is a descendant of the Soviet Composer Isaac Dunaevsky.
 He teaches Eastern European politics and art history at the New School and Parsons Paris.

-Davidzon is a cousin of American Philosopher Jason Stanley.

 Davidzon is a self-identified Judeo-Banderite.

-Davidzon and his wife separated in 2024.